Skip to the main content.

 Stable Fuel Is What You Want

-The biggest reason you get black smoke from stored fuel is because it’s become unstable due to exposure, over time, to oxygen, water, light and heat.
+The biggest reason you get black smoke from stored fuel is because it’s become unstable due to exposure, over time, to oxygen, water, light, and heat.
 As it’s been sitting in your storage tank, chemical reactions have been breaking down the stable elements of the fuel.
-Fuel that’s dark is likely undergoing stratification, and the elements making the fuel dark will be the ones causing back smoke when it’s used.
+Dark fuel is likely undergoing stratification, and the elements making the fuel dark will be the ones causing back smoke when it’s used.

 Dispersants are also important in these stability packages because they latch on to any particulates or unstable heavy molecules that may have formed and they keep them separate.
 If they’re separated in the fuel, they can’t stick together, grow larger, and form sludge.